ece362-purdue/proton-labs/lab1-gpio/README.md

 ## General Purpose Input/Output (GPIO)

-In this experiment, you will learn how to connect and configure simple input devices (push buttons and keypad) and output devices (LEDs) to your Pico 2 development board.
+In this experiment, you will learn how to connect and configure simple input devices (push buttons and keypad) and output devices (LEDs) to your Proton development board.

 The basic idea behind GPIO is to interface the microcontroller to external components.
 The pins of your microcontroller are, first and foremost, GPIO pins, which means that they can take on one of three functionalities:

-1. Input: The pin can **read** a voltage level from an external component.
+1. The pin can be configured as an **input** that can **read** a voltage level from an external component.
 This is useful for reading the state of a button, or the output of a sensor.

-2. Output: The pin can **drive** a voltage level to an external component.
+2. The pin can be configured as an **output** that can **drive** or output a voltage level to an external component.
 This is useful for turning on an LED in series with a resistor, or engaging an actuator.

-3. Alternate Function: The pin can be used for a unique purpose that is not strictly input or output.
+3. Or, the pin can be used for by another peripheral on your microcontroller entirely.
 This is useful for allowing other peripherals on the microcontroller, such as UART, SPI, ADC/DAC, etc. to use the pin for their own purposes.

+- Example: in the last lab, you saw a **command shell** in your serial monitor.
+This was achieved by configuring GP0 and GP1 to be **UART pins**.
+The UART peripheral is what allowed you to see and write back text from/to your program via these pins.
+UART is an example of a peripheral that can use the GPIO pins for its own purposes.

-This lab will also be the first time that you will write code that *configures* a peripheral.
-The way a microcontroller works is by writing some code in C that configures the **hardware registers**, which are sections of memory that control the behavior of the microcontroller.
-The RP2350 microcontroller on your Pico 2 board has a set of hardware registers that control the behavior of the GPIO pins, and you will write code that configures these registers to control the behavior of the pins.
+This lab will be the first time that you will write code that *configures* a peripheral.
+The way a microcontroller works is by writing some code in C that configures the **hardware registers**, which are sections of memory that control the behavior of the microcontroller's CPU core and its peripherals.
+The RP2350 microcontroller on your Proton board has a set of hardware registers that control the behavior of the GPIO pins, and you will write code that configures these registers to control the behavior of the pins.

 Therefore, to configure a pin to act as an output to drive current to some external component, you will need to write code that modifies specific registers in memory to do so.
-The Pico 2 offers you functions that would do all this for you, but in this course, you will dive into the functions to see what registers they are changing.
-We do this so that you understand how your microcontroller works at the lowest level, and to debug your code when it doesn't work as expected.
+Raspberry Pi offers an API with functions that would do all this for you, but in this course, you will dive into the functions to see what registers they are changing.
+We do this so that you understand how your microcontroller works at the lowest level, and how to debug your code when it doesn't work as expected.
 Therefore, **do not use online examples unless otherwise directed.**

 Nearly all of you are coming from ECE 270, where you wrote Verilog to implement hardware.
-Think of this course as a continuation of that, where a CPU is now changing the values of the **ports** in your Verilog code, instead of a testbench or a physical FPGA.
-The CPU is the microcontroller, and the ports of the Verilog are **mapped** to specific sections of your memory.
-This is why we need to configure the hardware registers to control the behavior of the pins.
+Think of this course as a continuation of that, in that your microcontroller is the overall **top module** that instantiates the various peripherals as **submodules**.
+When you flash your microcontroller with a program, the instructions contained in that program can be used to change the values of the registers in those peripherals/submodules.
+This is how we program a microcontroller to implement an overall embedded system.

 ## Step 0.1: Set up your environment

 Make sure to clone the code repository from GitHub Classroom.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

 > [!CAUTION]
-> **If you have not set up VScode with the Pico extension as described in Lab 0 on BOTH your physical machine and your lab machine, we strongly recommend that you do that now.**  Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working, and you can use `git` to back up your work and seamlessly transition to the other machine.
+> **If you have not set up VScode with PlatformIO as described in Lab 0 on BOTH your physical machine and your lab machine, we strongly recommend that you do that now.**  Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working, and you can use `git` to back up your work and seamlessly transition to the other machine.
 Please do not assume this will not happen to you, because it absolutely can.

 In addition, a precompiled autotest object has been incorporated into the template folder.
 You can utilize it to test the subroutines (another word for functions).
 To run the autotest, uncomment the `autotest()` call in the `main` function and click "Flash Project (USB)".
-You will click this option to flash your newly received Pico 2 for the first time.
+You will click this option to flash your newly received Proton for the first time.
 For subsequent flashes, you can use "Flash Project (SWD)" with the Debug Probe (included in your kit) to save time.

 If you are on Windows, take care to select the correct COM port in the Serial Monitor window.

 If you are on Linux (eg. a lab machine) and want to see the output in a separate window from VScode, you can also launch a serial connection in a separate window by clicking "Upload" only, and then typing `screen /dev/ttyACM0 115200` into a terminal.
-To exit `screen`, press Ctrl-A, backslash (\\) and then 'y'.
+To exit `screen`, press Ctrl-A, backslash (\\) and then 'y'.  **You should not have to do this if you use the Serial Monitor in PlatformIO.**

 If you don't see anything after the serial port connection is established, press the Reset pushbutton you wired in lab 0 to see the introductory text from `autotest`.
 Try typing something, and you should see the characters appear.
 That should confirm the connection is working as intended.